chavanpranali09/SQL-Project---Retail-Sales-Analysis/README.md

     retail_sale
 GROUP BY category;

--- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+**Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**
 SELECT
     ROUND(AVG(age), 2) AS Avg_Age
 FROM